 Each form of media has its own complexities and is used by different demographics.
 Millennials (currently aged 18–33) are more likely to get news and information from social media, such as YouTube, Twitter, and Facebook, while baby boomers (currently aged 50–68) are most likely to get their news from television, either national broadcasts or local news.

 Television alone offers viewers a variety of formats.
-Programming may be scripted, like dramas or comedies or unscripted, like game shows or reality programs, or informative, such as news programming.
+Programming may be scripted, like dramas or comedies.
+It may be unscripted, like game shows or reality programs, or informative, such as news programming.
+Although most programs are created by a television production company, national networks—like CBS or NBC—purchase the rights to programs they distribute to local stations across the United States.
 Most local stations are affiliated with a national network corporation, and they broadcast national network programming to their local viewers.

 Most affiliate stations will show local news before and after network programming to inform local viewers of events and issues.
 Network news has a national focus on politics, international events, the economy, and more.
 Local news, on the other hand, is likely to focus on matters close to home, such as regional business, crime, sports, and weather.

 The NBC Nightly News, for example, covers presidential campaigns and the White House or skirmishes between North Korea and South Korea, while the NBC affiliate in Los Angeles (KNBC-TV) and the NBC affiliate in Dallas (KXAS-TV) report on the governor’s activities or weekend festivals in the region.